Origin: England, Nottingham or Derbyshire

 Label:Among the many forms recovered from excavation sites, thinly potted straight-sided tankards and baluster-shaped mugs predominate in the category of Nottingham-type drinking vessels.

 Archaeological evidence at Mount Vernon documents the use of such brown stoneware tankards at the main house circa 1745–1755.
 Undecorated Nottinghamwares were present in eighteenth-century America in great quantities, as witnessed by a simple baluster mug recovered from the Hubbard House lot in Williamsburg, but there was also a penchant for ornamentation.
-Tankards and mugs like this one with bands of fluting, bread crumbs (also called potter’s waste or grog), or roulette decoration alone or in combination were hugely popular during the mid- to late-eighteenth century (see also 1975-92).
+Tankards and mugs like this one with roulette decoration alone or others like 1973-231 with bands of fluting, bread crumbs (also called potter’s waste or grog) were hugely popular during the mid- to late-eighteenth century.
 Examples of drinking vessels embellished in this manner have been excavated from sites throughout the colonies.